What You Need for Starting a New Grocery Store

 - General Partnership: This business has two or more owners and is similar to a sole proprietorship.
 The difference is that all partners must agree on the ownership percentage of each member, and there is no liability protection.

 - Limited Liability Partnership: The business has one partner that works every business day, and one who invests money.
 This offers limited liability, depending on the location of the company.
-IT Retail recommends this option so that if anything happens to your company, it will not affect your or your investor’s personal finances.
+IT Retail recommends this option so that if anything happens to your company, it will not affect your or your investor’s finances.

 You could also choose to form a co-op, where the store is owned by the people that shop there.
 Food co-ops products are decided by the customers and they have more control over the prices and quality of their products.
 This option is often appealing for building community and providing affordable healthy food options to the surrounding area.
 This also provides limited liability to the store owners.

-When you establish a legal business entity like an LLC or corporation, you are protected from being held personally liable if your grocery store is sued.
+When you establish a legal business entity like an LLC or corporation, you are protected from being held personally liable if your grocery store is used.
 To start an LLC, you only have to pay the minimum state LLC costs, or you can also hire an LLC service.
 You will also need an Employee Identification Number, or EIN. an EIN functions like a social security number for your business and lets the IRS identify your business for tax reporting.
 You can receive an EIN for free through the IRS.

 Get your finances in order